Donate to grow the next generation of farmers and food lovers in B.C.

 Please select Young Agrarians under the Canada Helps fund designation list.

 Your donation is an investment in the renewal and revitalization of sustainable agriculture in British Columbia.
 With people 35 and younger making up less than 7% of B.C.’s farmers, new farmers need your support more than ever!
-Your gift will help YA to support the growth of new and young farmers through online resources and tools, educational and networking events, business mentorships, and land access programming.
+Your gift will help YA to support the growth of new and young farmers through educational and networking events, business mentorships, land access programming, and online resources and tools.

 Roger Woo, The Farmhouse Bard, Surrey, BC

 “I knew I wanted to farm in B.C., but I saw significant challenges to acquiring appropriate farmland in the area [Lower Mainland], both in terms of finding land and cultivating relationships with landowners.
 Young Agrarians excels at opening up avenues for those relationships to begin.
 Through the Land Matching Program, I’ve been able to find a supportive land owner who has agreed to let me farm his land.
 I’ve also found that by getting involved with Young Agrarians, I am now connected into the local agriculture community, and have accessed a wide variety of farm resources.
 Young Agrarians connects people to land, and ultimately facilitates relationships – which is the most important piece in building sustainable local foodsheds.
 I came to this process with my farm dream, and have received step-by-step support to make it reality.”

 Robin Sturley, Merville Organics Farmers’ Cooperative, Merville, B.C.